dhurley94/linux-sysadmin-scripts/README.md

 # cPanel IP swap
 collection of scripts that can help with migrating to a new cPanel host

-  none of these scripts have been thoroughtly tested.
+  some of these scripts have been thoroughtly tested.
   Use with caution

+# The follow scripts have been tested and verified to work.
+  fixips.py
+  r1soft.py
+  sshkey.py // experiences issues with cent5